From: Fri 23 Jan, 2026

-The Oxford Centre for Education and Research in Palliative Care is proud to collaborate with Marymount University Hospice to present this masterclass.
+Following excellent feedback in 2025, Oxford Centre for Education and Research in Palliative Care is delighted to collaborate with Dorothy House Hospice for the third year to bring you this Masterclass in 2026.
+Book now for an early bird price of £175.

 Location: Face to face